-The exterior body panels of TX are made from a tough composite material that’s flexible and resilient against light dents and knocks.
+The exterior body panels of our vehicles are made from a tough composite material that’s flexible and resilient against light dents and knocks.

-The high strength of the new taxi’s external structure gives it greater resistance to impacts which also means that damage to internal components is less likely in the event of an impact.
+The high strength of our EV's external structure gives it greater resistance to impacts which also means that damage to internal components is less likely in the event of an impact.

 Designed and built from the ground up using the latest technology by a hugely-experienced team of experts recruited from across the automotive industry, TX benefits from unrivalled experience in the taxi trade.

-Chris Staunton, Chief Engineer of Structures and Dave Stanton, Director of Quality explain the lengths we go to guarantee the quality of each and every taxi which leaves our plant.
+Chris Staunton, Chief Engineer of Structures and Dave Stanton, Director of Quality explain the lengths we go to guarantee the quality of each and every vehicle which leaves our plant.